mlanza/ai-literacy/301/06-feet-on-the-ground.md

 Autonomy opens more doors.
 And with that freedom comes more uncertainty.

 So trust expands to meet the risks.
-We'll get into these risks momentarily; however, let's first correct a former generalization about models.
+We’ll get into these risks momentarily; however, let’s first correct a former generalization about models.

 ## Some Models Walk

 We’ve been treating models like minds in jars — snapshots of the minds of great thinkers.
 And that’s mostly true.
 A model is a fixed thing.
 It doesn’t grow.
 It doesn’t remember.
 It doesn’t roam the world collecting facts.
 It stays where it was trained, answering from a single point in time.

 Most models do one thing.
 You give them a payload — a question, a prompt, a bit of text to chew on — and they reply.
 One toss, one echo.
 A single bead moved from one cup to the next.
-They're one-trick ponies.
+They’re one-trick ponies.
 They don’t walk.
 They don’t push.
 They don’t unfold a plan across time.

 Still others come with more beneath the surface.
 They may not look like it, but some walk paths.
 Because, in practice, some problems are elephants, too big to eat in a bite.
 They involve steps as a matter of necessity.
 So the model must move.
 And that implies, whether or not you see it, a control loop and a developer.
 It’s an app as much as a model.
 And how it moves depends on the route it was given.

 Model vendors have called this deliberate turn taking, forward motion **thinking** and **reasoning** where I chose **walking** to draw the eye to the loop.
 Turns are not conclusive.
-They're partial efforts.
+They’re partial efforts.
 The model propels itself — foot down, push — then repeats en route to completing the task at hand.

 The focus on the pushing motion reveals a model is often more than just a mind.
 It may also include a latent trajectory — a designed behavior that loops over a plan.
 Like Link setting out on a quest map in hand: sometimes with a clearly marked path, sometimes just with boots and instinct.
 You discover which by watching how the model acts.
 How it uses the tools.
-How it keeps the thread moving foward.
+How it keeps the thread moving forward.

 This is where the fiction gives way — because something more is afoot.